mixu/npm_lazy/readme.md

 - Lazy caching: When a package is requested the first time, it is cached locally.
 No explicit need to manage packages or replication.
 - Metadata is expired periodically (default: 1 hour) so that the latest versions of packages are fetched.

+## New in version 1.4.x

+Bug fixes and improvements:

+- Fixed a bug with garbage collecting `package.json` files.
+- Fixed a bug which occurred when the package file on the registry was updated by the author without bumping the version, resulting in a checksum mismatch between the cached tarfile and the metadata.
+- Added support for logging to file (`loggingOpts`).

 ## New in version 1.3.x

 `npm search` and other non-installation related npm queries are now proxied to the registry.